xuwang/aws-terraform/README.md

 ## Technical notes
 * Etcd cluster is on an autoscaling group.
 It should be set with a fixed, odd number (1,3,5..), and cluster_desired_capacity=min_size=max_size.
-* Cluster discovery is managed with [dockerage/etcd-aws-cluster](https://hub.docker.com/r/dockerage/etcd-aws-cluster/) image. etcd cluster is formed by self-discover through its auto-scaling group an etcd initial cluster is updated automatically to s3://AWS-ACCOUNT-CLUSTER-NAME-cloudinit/etcd/initial-cluster s3 bucket.
+* Cluster discovery is managed with [dockerage/etcd-aws-cluster](https://hub.docker.com/r/dockerage/etcd-aws-cluster/) image. etcd cluster is formed by self-discover through its auto-scaling group and then an etcd initial cluster is updated automatically to s3://AWS-ACCOUNT-CLUSTER-NAME-cloudinit/etcd/initial-cluster s3 bucket.
 Worker nodes join the cluster by downloading the etcd initial-cluster file from the s3 bucket during their bootstrap.
 * AWS resources are defined in resources and modules directories.
 The build process will copy all resource files from _resources_ to a _build_ directory.
 The terraform actions are performed under _build_, which is ignored in .gitignore.
 The original Terraform files in the repo are kept intact.